 This policy is only available if you have full coverage, which is collision plus comprehensive.

 The insurance company also considers a car “totaled” if it cannot be repaired safely or if the state has a law that if a car’s damage is that severe, it must be declared a total loss.

 The one to make this claim will be the insurance claims adjuster.
 At this point in time, the insurance company will pay the actual cash value of the vehicle, minus any deductibles you agreed to pay.
 You do still own the totaled vehicle, unless stated otherwise by the insurance company’s policy.

 If you still have ownership of the vehicle, then you do have the right to sell the vehicle to a salvage buyer, or in some cases, even keep the vehicle for yourself.

 What the Insurance Company Really Wants

-In many states, you will have to obtain a special title called a “salvaged certificate”, or perhaps a “reconditioned title.”
-This title clearly indicates to all future buyers that the car was previously damaged so badly that it was at one time considered “junk.”
+In many states, you will have to obtain a special title called a “salvage certificate,” or perhaps a “reconditioned title.”
+This title clearly indicates to all future buyers that the car was previously damaged.
 That’s not to say that it will never be sold again—some cars can be rebuilt.
 It will just be harder to sell than an average car with a clear title.

-What if You Want to Keep Your Total Loss Car?
+What if You Want to Keep Your Car?

 You can use our free car insurance quote tool online to find car insurance companies that cover total loss damage, collision and comprehensive damages.
-Look for these policies now with our free car insurance comparison tool now!
+Look for these policies now with our free car insurance comparison tool!